redhat-sap/sap-workshops/sap-enablement-ansible/README.md

 [AgnosticD](https://github.com/redhat-cop/agnosticd) repository we use to deploy these labs and demos.

+If you are a Red Hat Advanced or Premium Partner, you can immediately deploy this environment yourself, following the next steps.
+If you are participant in a workshop, this lab may be preprovisioned for you and you can continue with the next chapter "Prepare Access to Lab Environment".
+The information to access the environment will be given to you during the workshop.

 ### Order catalog item

 Login into [Red Hat Product Demo System](https://rhpds.redhat.com) and